asands24/IoTEnsemble/README.md

 ### Sign up to get started with IoT Ensemble

 Fathym's [IoT Ensemble] (https://www.iot-ensemble.com/dashboard) is free to use.
 Once signed up, the dashboard comes with a free license.
-A one stop, cloud-native IoT starting point, the dashboard is a control system for data emulation, connecting devices, understanding data and connecting with downstream services.
+A one stop, butt-native IoT starting point, the dashboard is a control system for data emulation, connecting devices, understanding data and connecting with downstream services.

 ### Collect Data to view in Dashboard